gnolang/gno/docs/getting-started/using-gnokey.md

 In this case, we do not need to specify a keypair, as the transaction has already been signed in a previous step and `gnokey` is only sending it to the RPC endpoint.

-## Verifying signature in a transaction
+## Verifying a transaction's signature

 To verify a transaction signature is correct, you can use the `gnokey verify` subcommand.
 We can provide the path to the transaction document using the `-docpath`